jordanmasterson23/MagicMirror-Pygame/README.md

 # Pygame Magic Mirror
 Created By: Jordan Masterson

-This is a Magic Mirror project scripted in Python using the Pygame module.
+This is a Magic Mirror project scripted in Python using the Pygame, Requests, and NewsApi modules.

 NOTE:  This is designed for a 1080 X 1920 resolution set to portrait mode.